4.9 Star Rating

 (Over 200 Reviews)

 Looking for a way to ensure your family’s safety from pests, no matter the time of year?
 You’re in the right place.
-Here at Miller Pest & Termite, we provide all-inclusive pest control across the Midwest, including Iowa, Kansas, Nebraska, and Missouri.
+Here at Miller Pest & Termite, we provide all-inclusive treatment methods across the Midwest, including Iowa, Kansas, Nebraska, and Missouri.
 Our pest control is all-inclusive—no additional packages needed.
-We understand the importance of protecting your family and home, which is why we will do everything we can to provide the best possible pest control for you by offering services including:
+We understand the importance of protecting your family and home, which is why we will do everything we can to provide the best possible protecting you from the following pests:

 The brown recluse spider is an unusual arachnid.
 Whereas most spiders have eight eyes, the recluse only has six.
 While they don’t typically attack humans, if provoked they may lash out to protect themselves—but they can take any movement in their vicinity as a threat.

 The brown recluse is a pretty easy spider to identify.
 It has a violin-shaped marking on its body that’s always a deeper brown than the rest of its body.
 If the spider isn’t brown or if the legs are a darker shade of brown than the body, it’s not a brown recluse.

 The brown recluse will rarely just “crawl” into your home, they prefer to ride in on boxes or furniture from other infested areas.
 A female brown recluse only needs to mate once in her entire life to continue to produce eggs, producing 150 or more young in a given year.
 All your home needs is just one female spider to hitchhike its way into your home for you to have an infestation on your hands.

 Because the brown recluse is venomous, we don’t recommend you handle an infestation yourself.
 Successful remediation of brown recluse spiders also needs a multi-pronged approach, treatment methods that focus on one method of control, such as just spraying, won’t work.
 If you see brown recluse spiders in your home, give Miller a call today at 515-518-8864.